guilds-plugin/Documentation/install/install.md

 ### Plugin Dependencies

-Guilds has a single plugin dependency which is [Vault](https://www.spigotmc.org/resources/34315/).
+**Vault**
+[Vault](https://www.spigotmc.org/resources/34315/) is a requirement for the plugin to run.
+It helps handling economy and permissions.
 Please make sure this plugin is on your server before you try and start Guilds, or it will NOT start!

+**Economy Plugin**
+An economy plugin is required to make the plugin work properly.
+Some popular ones are EssentialsX, iConomy, PlayerPoints, etc.

+**Permission Plugin**
+A permission plugin is required on for this plugin to work properly.
+The commands and other features all use permission nodes to properly work.
+A popular one is LuckPerms!

 ### Server Dependencies